 The job of a textile designer is so fascinating – ideating and creating beautiful prints and patterns on fabrics all day long.
 After all Textile design is the art of designing those prints and patterns on fabrics.
-A textile designer creates patterns keeping in mind current trends, style specifications, motifs, their own drawings, colours as well as the technical and ethical and cultural considerations and then communicate it via the medium of textiles.
+A textile designer creates patterns keeping in mind current trends, style specifications, motifs, their own drawings, colors as well as the technical and ethical and cultural considerations and then communicate it via the medium of textiles.

 First and foremost there are many industry standards that these patterns should adhere to.
-Then there are considerations like the use of the fabric (whether it is apparel fabric, furnishing textile etc) and type of the fabric itself ( whether it is woven or knitted etc).
+Then there are considerations like the use of the fabric (whether it is apparel fabric, furnishing textile etc) and type of the fabric itself (whether it is woven or knitted etc).
 Then finally comes the task of arranging the motifs.

-In all patterns and prints on textile, you will find there is a repeat – ie the identical or dissimilar motifs are arranged with horizontal or vertical distance between them in a repeated manner.
+In all patterns and prints on textiles, you will find there is a repeat – ie the identical or dissimilar motifs are arranged with horizontal or vertical distance between them in a repeated manner.
 There are infinite ways of arranging these repeats on the fabric – but some basic layouts are commonly used individually or collectively to form the patterns that you see on fabrics

 25 classifications of patterns in textile designs according to the arrangement of motifs in the pattern